-Advanced Training learning, teaching, and assessment structure
+Figure 1: Advanced Training learning, teaching, and assessment structure

-- An entry decision is made before entry into the program. - Progress decisions, based on competence, are made at the end of the specialty foundation and specialty consolidation phases of training. - A completion decision, based on competence, is made at the end of the training program, resulting in eligibility for admission to Fellowship.
+- An entry decision is made before entry into the program. - A progress decision, based on competence, is made at the end of each phase of training. - A completion decision, based on competence, is made at the end of the training program, resulting in eligibility for admission to Fellowship.

 Advanced Training is a hybrid time- and competency-based training program.
-There is a minimum time requirement of between three to five years' full-time equivalent experience, depending on the training program undertaken.
-Progress and completion decisions are based on evidence of trainees' competence.
+There is a minimum time requirement of full-time equivalent experience, and progression and completion decisions are based on evidence of trainees' competence.